Key highlights:

 Create Split View windows

-I am a Split View addict and rely on this method more often than the traditional method.
+I am a Split View addict and rely on using a split screen on my mac more often than the traditional method.
 Trust me, it’s much easier.

 You can drop it either on the left or right side.